devcongress/forge.devcongress.com/README.md

 ##### Will I have to bring my own laptop?

 Yes, and you should have an operating system already installed.
 Even better if you set it up with your favorite text editors, IDEs, and programming language compilers and VMs.
+Otherwise there'd be time to setup your machine.

 ##### How many hours will I commit a day?

 `FORGE` is as full-time as full-time job so expect to commit at least 8 hours per day for 5 days a week.
 It doesn't mean 8 hours of continuous instruction.
-No. We believe that (too much) classes will destroy any potential for authentic creativity so we've reduced the number of lecture sessions per week to only specific days and a total of about 5 hours.
+No. We believe that (too much) classes will destroy any potential for authentic creativity so we've reduced the number of lecture sessions per week to only specific days and a total of 5 hours.

-##### What happens after `FORGE`?

-Hard labour! `FORGE`! is no play ground.
-It is a life and death matter.
-In 3 months, we are going to transform you into a world class programmer.
-That should give you a clue.
-We will drive you.
-Push you beyond your limits, challenge all your assumptions and best efforts, we will destroy your comfort zone.
-We will own you for 3 months.
-Your life will not be the same.

 ##### Is `FORGE` an accredited educational institute?